IrinaMax/Study_1/Highlighting_words.md

      text <- "I try to highlight some words in the sentence.
 I love data science, but this is definetely not a  data science procedure..."

 #
-     #create function with  array of some specific words and colors we wanted to highlight in this sentence
+     #My idea is create array of some specific words and assign every word to the specific color we wanted to highlight in this sentence
      df <- data.frame(
        feature = c("highlight some words", "data science","definetely", "procedure"),
        bg_colour = c("pink", "yellow", "lightblue","lightgreen"),